 Dated March 3, 2010

-The PowerShares DB 3x Long US Dollar Index Futures Exchange Traded Notes (UUPT) and PowerShares DB 3x Short US Dollar Index Futures Exchange Traded Notes (UDNT) (collectively, the "PowerShares DB US Dollar Futures ETNs," or the "ETNs") are the first exchange-traded products to provide investors with leveraged exposure (a bullish or bearish position) to a U.S. dollar futures index.
+The PowerShares DB 3x Long US Dollar Index Futures Exchange Traded Notes (UUPT) and PowerShares DB 3x Short US Dollar Index Futures Exchange Traded Notes (UDNT) (collectively, the "PowerShares DB US Dollar Futures ETNs," or the "ETNs") provide investors with leveraged exposure (a bullish or bearish position) to a U.S. dollar futures index.

 The PowerShares DB US Dollar Futures ETNs are based on the Deutsche Bank Long U.S. Dollar Index® (USDX) Futures Index – Excess Return™ (the "USDX Futures Index"), which is intended to measure the performance of a long investment in US Dollar Index Futures, as described below.

 The ETNs are senior unsecured obligations issued by Deutsche Bank AG, London Branch that are linked to the month-over-month performance of an underlying index (the "Index") obtained by combining three times the returns for the 3x Long US Dollar Index Futures ETNs, or three times the inverse returns for the 3x Short US Dollar Index Futures ETNs, whether positive or negative, on the Deutsche Bank Long U.S. Dollar Index® (USDX) Futures Index – Excess Return™, with returns on the DB 3-Month T-Bill Index, less the investor fees.